GildedPleb/hab-guide/src/pages/why.md

 ---
-title: A Case For HAB Nodes
+title: In Defense Of HAB Nodes
 ---

-# A Case For HAB Nodes
+# In Defense Of HAB Nodes

 Bitcoin, in whole, is a fundamentally robust, antifragile or highly available (HA) system.
 Although most nodes are not HA, meaning it is unreasonable to